jess-uraura/CS50/README.md

-# Harvard's CS50
+# CS50: Introduction to Computer Science | Harvard University
 > *Started: early July 2020*
-#### These are some of my favorite problems which the course provided. :relaxed:
+### These are some of my favorite problems which the course provided. :relaxed:

 ### Week 2 - Arrays